elyor-doniyorov/my-math-magicians/README.md

 # Math-Magicians
-> Math magicians is a website for all fans of mathematics.
+> Math-magicians is a web app for all fans of mathematics.
 It is a Single Page App (SPA) that allows users to make simple calculations and also read random math-related quotes.

 ![Screenshot](Screenshot.png)